SetuSingh/Typing-Biometrics/README.md

 # Typing-Biometrics

-This project was meant for 2 purposes:
-  1st: Defeat BruteForce entry.
-  2nd: Authorize  user offline.
+This project serves two main purposes: First, it aims to prevent brute force entry attempts.
+Second, it enables offline user authentication.

-The python program provided allows user to login into the account based on their typing speed or desired time duration to enter the password.
+The provided Python program allows users to log in to their accounts based on their typing speed or a desired time duration for entering the password.

-Bruteforce attacks are automated attacks and hence they enter and submit password withing milli-seconds.
-So now that we have added this time variable to our login paramaters, any brute force attack will be automatically discarded as it won't match the typing pattern/ password submission speed of the user.
+Brute force attacks are automated and typically involve entering and submitting passwords within milliseconds.
+By introducing a time variable to the login parameters, any brute force attack that doesn't match the user's typing pattern or password submission speed will be automatically rejected.

-In this project i took advantage of TIME module.

-Time clock starts when user starts entering password and stops when user hits enter.
-Time take in calculates and recorded for fututre logins.
-Here user can wait for desired amount of time after enetering password to make it more secure.
-For ex: Lets say a user decides to wait for 5 seconds after entering the passsword,later on if any other person tries to login into his or her account even after knowing the exact password , they won't be able to as we have added one more condition to satisfy!

-"TIME ISN'T THE MAIN THING,IT'S THE ONLY THING" - Miles Davis
+In this project, the TIME module is utilized.
+The time clock starts when the user begins entering the password and stops when they press enter.
+The recorded time is calculated and stored for future logins.
+Additionally, the user has the option to introduce a deliberate delay after entering the password to enhance security.
+For example, if a user chooses to wait for 5 seconds after entering the password, even if someone else knows the correct password, they won't be able to log in because they won't satisfy this additional condition.

+To summarize, in this project, time is a crucial factor in ensuring secure user authentication, as it helps defend against brute force attacks and adds an extra layer of protection to the login process.